uni2growcm/visit-manager/README.md

 -  address : an nullable Address  object representing the address of the visitor

 ## Notes
-- The previous schema ist just an minimal schema, then you'll need to complete it.
+- The previous schema ist just an minimal schema, then you could complete it if necessary.
 - Our tech stack is mostly Java with Spring framework and React for front-end.
 - Please create a 'production-ready' service as you see it (documentation / tests / logs / exception handling).
 - Please provide an instruction on how to run the app.